blacklightpy/vaultofknowledge/🗺️ World Exploration/Culture/Hindu Culture.md

 - Shaktism
 - Advaita Vedanta
 - Smartism (Advaita Vedanta + bhakti tradition)
-	- Worship of 5 dieties in a quincuix pattern, with Shiva, Vishnu, Devi/Durga, Surya and one Ishta Devata in the middle
+	- Worship of 5 dieties in a quincuix pattern, with Ganesha, Shiva, Vishnu, Devi/Durga, Surya and optionally one Ishta Devata in the middle
 - Ganapataya
 - Kaumaram
 ## Scriptures